Mariusthvdb/custom-icon-color/README.md

 We can
 [customize entities in core Home Assistant](https://www.home-assistant.io/docs/configuration/customizing-devices/).

-However, there is no core attribute for an **icon_color** attribute.
+However, there is no core attribute for an **icon_color**.
 [Custom-ui](https://github.com/Mariusthvdb/custom-ui) can add that, and many other things, like templating any atttribute.
 Custom-ui is very powerful and capable of changing our Dashboards.
 For some this is too much, and not required.
-That's why we release this adapted version, that only adds the attribute for icon_color.
+That's why we released this adapted version, only adding the custom `icon_color` attribute.

+If you do require dynamic icon_colors on regular entities, use card_mod.
+You can find a selection of [CARD-MOD-EXAMPLES](https://github.com/Mariusthvdb/custom-ui-icon-color/blob/main/CARD-MOD-EXAMPLES.md) to show you how.

 You can use it to set the additional attribute in `customize:`, on a single entity, or **globally** in our Home Assistant configuration and thus create extremely powerful yet very compact customizations.